lauriequincey/snowlines/README.md

 - "climate.js" processes climate data from the ERA5 Land Hourly Reanalysis dataset at 11,312m latitudinal resolution for each season.
 - "validation.js" validates the algorithm's performance at recovering snow cover extent against the widely used MOD10A1 product (MODIS psuedo FSC snow cover product).
 - "sun.js" retrieves sun elevations for each date used in the snowlines.js script.
 Provides additional data for validation analyses.
+- "transect.js" generates the geodesic transect from a line geometry.
+Is referenced by other scripts.
 - "ui.js" contains the source code for the snowlines application, see below.
 It is a variation of the main algorithm allowing for better visualisation of each intermediary step.

 ## Beta Snowlines Application is Live!